AGBO: 2022–present: AGBOverse

 In February 2022, it was announced that AGBO and Disney Television Animation would produce an animated film adaptation of Superfudge, one of Judy Blume's best selling books.

 The Gray Man sequel and spinoff with Netflix was announced in July 2022, with Ryan Gosling reprising his role as The Gray Man, with AGBO producing and the Russo brothers directing.
 Paul Wernick and Rhett Reese, writers of Deadpool, will write the spinoff series.

 On September 15, 2022, it was announced that AGBO would executive produce a Butch and Sundance series at Amazon Studios, starring Regé-Jean Page and Glen Powell.

 The Citadel global multi-series announced the casting of Matilda De Angelis as the lead for the Italian installment of the spy thriller franchise, which AGBO is producing in conjunction with Amazon Studios.

 In November 2022, it was announced the Russo brothers would executive produce and direct an eight-episode limited series about the FTX scandal in conjunction with Amazon Studios.

 In November 2022, Variety named the Russo brothers "Showmen of the Year" and the cover featured the Russos with Chris Pratt, Priyanka Chopra, and Zoe Saldaña all as part of upcoming AGBO projects.

-In February 2025, the TV series Mercenary was announced, a spinoff of the Extraction film franchise.
-The Netflix series will star Omar Sy as a mercenary on a mission to Libya to rescue hostages.
+In February 2025, the TV series Mercenary: An Extraction Series was announced, a spinoff of the Extraction film franchise.
+The Netflix series stars Omar Sy as a mercenary on a mission to Libya to rescue hostages.
+It was filmed in Ireland and Morocco beginning in December 2025.
 The film Extraction 3, again starring Chris Hemsworth, is set to begin production in 2026.
+In December 2025, Tygo was announced, a spin-off film in the Extraction universe set in South Korea.
+It will be directed by Lee Sang-yong and will star Don Lee, Lee Jin-wook and Lalisa Manobal.